 - Not great for proactive budget planning

-Empower also offers a Checking Account and a AutoSave Account - however, you only earn interest in your AutoSave Account if you also have an Empower Interest Checking Account.
+Empower also offers an Empower Card and an AutoSave Account - however, you only earn interest in your AutoSave Account if you also have an Empower Card.
 The rate is competitive, but it is typically a bit lower than you'd find with the best high yield savings accounts.

 The Empower Card connects with the app.
 You can control the debit card anywhere and anytime within the app plus get 24/7 notifications to track your spending.
 There’s also no account minimums, no overdraft fees, no insufficient funds fees and unlimited withdrawals.
+Plus, you can rack up cashback of up to 10% on places and things you spend money on already, get paid up to 2 days faster* and access free instant delivery of Empower Cash Advance.^

-Combining Empower's budgeting and goal setting features with their integrated Checking Account can make saving for future goals easy!
+Combining Empower's budgeting and goal setting features with the Empower Card can make saving for future goals easy!

 Empower Cash Advance

-Empower recently rolled out a Cash Advance feature for their subscribers.
-The Cash Advance feature allows subscribers to get up to $250^ in fast cash for emergencies with no interest, no late fees, and no credit check.
+Empower Cash Advance allows subscribers to get up to $250^ in fast cash for emergencies with no interest, no late fees, and no credit check.

 Empower does use your bank account history and activity, recurring direct deposit, and average monthly direct deposit to determine if you’re eligible to receive a Cash Advance.